Marketing91

 Promotes Innovation

-Whenever a business is launched with unique products, it usually consists of innovative products.
+Whenever a business organization is launched with unique products, it usually consists of innovative products.
 These products are under patent for a pre-defined period, during which other competitors either have to wait till the patent period is exhausted and then come up with cheaper replicas or work on innovation of the product itself, thereby promoting the Research and Development department of the organization.

-In the second case, different companies invest in their and division, and this gives birth to innovative products for the customers.
+In the second case, different companies invest in their division, and this gives birth to innovative products for the customers.

 For example, Apple was known for its innovative products like the iPhone, iPad, and other products, and for a long time, there was no competition.

-Later the companies like Samsung and Google have started providing tough competition for Apple and providing better and more innovative products at the same time.
+Later the companies like Samsung and Google started providing tough competition for Apple and providing better and more innovative products at the same time.

 #4.
 Invites healthy competition